 Torch relay among final hurdles for postponed Tokyo Olympics

 The Olympic torch relay is yet another hurdle for the postponed Tokyo Games.
-It kicks off in two weeks from northeastern Japan.
-Any stumble could sew more doubts about the risk of holding the Olympics in a pandemic.
+It kicks off in two weeks from northeastern Japan, and any stumble could sow more doubts about the risk of holding the Olympics in a pandemic.

 A year ago, the Olympics were postponed just as the relay began.
 The start will again be from Fukushima prefecture, the center 10 years ago of the devastating earthquake, tsunami and meltdown of three nuclear reactors.